KyberNetwork/developer-portal/docs/reserves-create.md

     }
 }
 ```
-You can refer to the reserve contract for detailed code [here] (https://github.com/KyberNetwork/kyber_reserves_sc/blob/master/contracts/sol4/weth/KyberWethReserve.sol).
+You can refer to the reserve contract for detailed code [here](https://github.com/KyberNetwork/kyber_reserves_sc/blob/master/contracts/sol4/weth/KyberWethReserve.sol) .

 **Deploying the new reserve model**